 … karate ni sente nashi … means that you should not cause harm indiscriminately, and if you are forced to, that is, when it is unavoidable, and the enemy tries to harm you, you must stand up and fight ferociously.

 When entering a fight, it is essential to dominate the enemy, and to dominate the enemy, you must move (attack) first.
-Therefore when entering a fight, you must move (attack) first.
+Therefore, when entering a fight, you must move (attack) first.
 This is important to keep in mind.

 Choki Motobu

-3. Karate supports righteousness
+3. Karate Supports Righteousness

 “With great power comes great responsibility”.